famzah/shell-stats/README.md

 This tiny program complements tools like "awk", "sed", etc. which you use in a terminal console.
 Inspired by the "[st](https://github.com/nferraz/st)" project.

+Update: It turns out that GNU already has a great tool for this job named [datamash](https://www.gnu.org/software/datamash/).
+You should check it out first!

 # Installation

 You have to install the dependencies and then download the script: